adkng/BIS15W2021_ang/class_resources/dataframe_cheatsheet.md

 ##            <dbl>         <dbl>         <dbl>       <int>
 ## 1          0.511         0.180        0.0766         123
 ```

+`.groups= 'keep'` is an additional piece of code you can append to the end of your `summarise()` to prevent a particular warning from appearing when running it.

 **Beware of your spelling!** I found out that you **need** to spell this function right to get the proper formatting to your coding.
 Take a look at the difference.